 A preliminary survey of the trans River Indus Hindu Kush-Himalaya mountains and ecotone spiders (Arachnida: Araneae) and impact of climate change

-Abstract ID: 3.7462 | Accepted as Poster | Talk | TBA | TBA
+Abstract ID: 3.7462 | Not reviewed | Requested as: Talk | TBA | TBA

 Mian Sayed Khan (1)

-Pir Asmat Ali (2)
+Pir Asmat, Ali (2)

 (1) The University of Swabi, Khyber Pakhtunkhwa, Pakistan, Department of Zoology main campus University of Swabi, 23561 Swabi, PK